Why Trust Me

 To determine the winners, we used the following criteria:

-When it comes to iPhone management software, features can vary considerably.
+When it comes to the best iPhone management software, features can vary considerably.
 Generally, these kinds of applications not only copy standard iTunes features but even surpass them.
-Among iTunes alternatives, you can find apps for data transferring, managing media, messages, contacts and notes backup, etc. Despite a great variety, we took into consideration the must-have iTunes features as well as a set of unique characteristics.
+Among them, you can find apps for data transferring, managing media, messages, contacts and notes backup, etc. Despite a great variety, we took into consideration the must-have iTunes features as well as a set of unique characteristics.

 Design and User Experience